-The LOC ensures the outputs of all SPPH program(s), including ongoing assessment of curricular design.
-The LOC is informed by the CAB, the SA, outside educators (voting members who are not primary faculty), and objective outcomes data.
+The LOC ensures the outputs of all SPPH program(s) meet standards, including ongoing assessment of curricular design.
+The LOC is informed by the CAB and the SA at least annually, by outside educators consistently (voting members who are non-primary faculty), and objective outcomes data regularly.
+The LOC has oversight and data collection authority for the criteria to assess the MPH Program and is responsible for assuring that the MPH Program assessment data is collected, analyzed, and evaluated, and that recommendations stemming from the data are provided as guidance for MPH program revision.

-The WRC and the LOC make decisions related to curricular design based on a simple majority vote.
+The WRC and the LOC make decisions related to degree requirements based on a simple majority vote within the respective committees.